 91, which is used by the monitoring agent.
 If you run into issues with that, please get in touch and we will find a solution.

 Similarly, some parts of the DNS, Ingress Controller, and Calico setups are visible to you inside your cluster.
 To ensure that your cluster runs without problems, please refrain from manipulating the

-calico-system namespaces as well as the pods and other resources running in them if they are not documented.
+kube-system namespace as well as the pods and other resources running in them if they are not documented.